abdurraufraihan/blogapi/README.md

 }
 ```
 ##### DELETE api/v1/posts/1
-this will delete post one and response back 204 not content
+this will delete post one and response back 204 no content

 ##### GET api/v1/categories
 response body: